DanielWinning/LaravelBase/README.md

 ##  Usage

+Click the use this template button, then download your repo (GitHub gives you a list of commands after creating your repo).

-To get started, simply import this repo to your own and clone your repo.
-Then copy your projects `.env.example` file to `.env`, making sure to set your database credentials.
+Then copy your projects `.env.example` file and rename one to `.env`.
+Make sure to set your database credentials.

 Then make sure to set the following variables, which will be used when running the `UserSeeder`:

 ```
 DEFAULT_ADMIN_PASSWORD=